stas00/ipyexperiments/README.md

    2147274752 0
    ```
    This method is useful for getting stats half-way through the experiment.

+   The memory data are in bytes, so that precise measurements can be made.

 3. Save specific local variables to be accessible after the experiment is finished and the rest of the local variables get deleted.